E3SM-Project/e3sm_to_cmip/README.md

 # e3sm_to_cmip

-A cli utility to transform E3SM land model output into CMIP compatible data.
+A cli utility to transform E3SM model output into CMIP compatible data.

 ## e3sm_to_cmip